-The emerging field of "Security-of-AI" recognizes that governance and security are fundamentally intertwined.
-A governance framework without robust security measures cannot enforce its policies; security controls without governance context may miss critical risks or impede legitimate use.
+The emerging "Security-of-AI" perspective recognizes that governance and security are deeply interconnected.
+Governance without strong security cannot enforce its rules, while security without governance context risks overlooking key issues or hindering valid uses.

 1. Establish AI Governance Framework